Torgen/codex-blackboard/docs/Mechanics.md

 other step-following puzzles like
 [Tax...
 In...
 Space...](http://web.mit.edu/puzzle/www/2012/puzzles/into_the_woodstock/tax_in_space/) should be classified as such because they fill the same niche.

+## High Level Math

+Difficult integrations, factoring the products of large primes, Rings and Fields, or any other math that you only do when your degree is specifically in math.

 ## Knitting/Crocheting